-A.5 VolP Metrics Package
+A.5 VoIP Metrics Package

 The VoIP Metrics package provides a mechanism to control the collection and reporting of VoIP metrics.
-The MG MUST support the reporting of VoIP Metric parameters as specified in this package for all Extended Report parameters mandated in [12].
+The MG MUST support the reporting of VoIP Metric parameters as specified in this package for all Extended Report parameters mandated in [11].
+Implementations MUST conform to the TGCP Protocol Version encoding as specified in Section 8.2.1.4.